 - Please refer to Appendix i and Appendix ii for behaviour ladders. - Some pupils may have an Individual Behaviour Plan (IBP).
-The whole school approach may not meet their specific needs. - We support pupils who find managing their emotions difficult by using the principles around 'The Incredible 5 Point Scale' by Kari Dunn Buron and Mitzi Curtis which is displayed around school. - We use the principles from 'Kids Skills' by Dr Ben Furman to support children to practice new skills which will modify their behaviour rather than focusing on what the 'problem' may be.
+The whole school approach may not meet their specific needs. - We support pupils who find managing their emotions difficult by using the principles around 'The Incredible 5 Point Scale' by Kari Dunn Buron and Mitzi Curtis. - We use the principles from 'Kids Skills' by Dr Ben Furman to support children to practice new skills which will modify their behaviour rather than focusing on what the 'problem' may be. - We have a Pastoral Lead Teacher on the senior leadership team and we have a dedicated TA assigned to the Health Mentor role within school. - Support will be requested from the Lincolnshire Ladder of Behaviour Intervention Team for a BOSS worker to reduce the risk of exclusion from school. - Formal exclusion is an option (see section 9).